ntop/n2n/doc/Building.md

 `./configure --with-openssl`

-which then will include OpenSSL 1.0 or 1.1 if found on the system.
+which then will include OpenSSL 1.1 if found on the system.
 This can be combined with the hardware support and compiler optimizations such as

 `./configure --with-openssl CFLAGS="-O3 -march=native"`